vernonmu/lesson-hider-directive/README.md

 is that this controller can only apply to this directive.
 Knowing that this controller is the same as what we are used to working with, let's inject `$scope` and `lessonService` just like we're used to.

 Since we're injecting `lessonService`, let's go add the function we need.
-Create a method in your `lessonService` named `getSchedule` that simply returns a GET request to your schedule.json (You probably haven't done an $http request to one of your own files before, but it works just the same. `return $http.get('schedule.json');` If you have nested your files, make sure to include the path to the file.).
+Create a method in your `lessonService.js` named `getSchedule` that simply returns a GET request to your schedule.json (You probably haven't done an $http request to one of your own files before, but it works just the same. `return $http.get('schedule.json');` If you have nested your files, make sure to include the path to the file.).

 Because we've injected `lessonService` into our directive's controller we can now access that function in the same way we are used to in other controllers.